Vili language

 Vili (Civili) is one of the Zone H Bantu languages, grouped with the Kongo clade.

-The language has a few thousand native speakers in spread along the coast between southern Gabon and Cabinda, most of them in the Republic of the Congo's Kouilou, Pointe-Noire and Niari departments.
+The language has a few thousand native speakers spread along the coast between southern Gabon and Cabinda, most of them in the Republic of the Congo's Kouilou, Pointe-Noire and Niari departments.

 The Vili people (singular Muvili, plural Bavili) were the population of the 17th- to 18th-century Kingdom of Loango in the same region.

+Phonology

+Consonants

+Consonants may also be labialized [ʷ] when preceding /w/.